prcongithub/node-active-resource/README.md

 Simple isn't it.
 --

-Lets see how define a Resource now
+Lets see how to define a Resource now
 ----

 Sample Resource: